omateocortez/omateocortez/README.md

 - 🔭 I’m currently working on a project for my college, developing a game called PyMemory for disabled children
-- 🌱 Learning OOP, Programming Logic, Relational Database and OOM with Astah UML
+- 🌱 Learning OOP with Java, Programming Logic in Python, Relational Database on MySQL and OOM with Astah UML
 - 💻 Studying for a bachelor's degree in Computer Science on Mauá Institute of Technology
 - 🔑 Scrum Master for the project "Internal Portal" of the college entity DevCommunity Mauá
 - 📫 How to reach me: mateovcortez@gmail.com